Rigidity of mapping class groups mod powers of twists: Setting and main tools

 \begin{theorem} For all $m_0\geq 1$ and all deep enough normal subgroups $\N$ the following hold: \begin{itemize} \item For $b\ge4$, any ordered simplex $\overline\Delta\subseteq \C/\N$ admits a unique $\mathcal{N}$-orbit of lifts in $\C$. \item For $b\ge4$, given a simplex $\ov \Delta$ in $\C/\N$, a lift $\Delta$ of $\ov \Delta$ in $\C$, and a geodesic $\gamma$ in the link of $\ov\Delta$, we have that $\gamma$ can be lifted to a geodesic in the link of $\Delta$. \item For $b\ge5$ and $m\leq m_0$, any generalised $m$-gon in $\C/\N$ can be lifted in $\C$. \end{itemize} \end{theorem}

-\begin{proof} This is essentially \cite[Proposition 8.29]{BHMS}, whose proof only uses \cite[Corollary 3.6]{dfdt} and therefore works for any deep enough subgroup.
+\begin{proof} This is essentially \cite[Proposition 8.31]{BHMS}, whose proof only uses \cite[Corollary 3.6]{dfdt} and therefore works for any deep enough subgroup.
 Said proposition is stated for $m_0=3 \text{Gen}(S)+2p(S)-3$, but the only reason for that particular threshold in \cite{BHMS} is that this is the maximal number of sides of generalised $m$-gons considered in that paper, but the proof works for any fixed $m_0$.
-Finally, \cite[Proposition 8.29]{BHMS} as stated deals only with the case $b\ge5$, but with similar tools it is easy to prove the uniqueness of the orbit of lifts also for a triangle in the Farey complex.
-This shall be done in Lemma \ref{trianglelift}, whose proof is prototypical of many arguments throughout the paper. \end{proof}
+Finally, \cite[Proposition 8.31]{BHMS} as stated deals only with the case $b\ge5$, but with similar tools it is easy to prove the uniqueness of the orbit of lifts also for edges and triangles in the Farey complex.
+This shall be done in Lemmas \ref{edgelift} and \ref{trianglelift}, whose proofs are prototypical of many arguments throughout the paper. \end{proof}